Our favourite cheap broadband deals this week:

 0-25Mb It's not an acronym you see so much these days, but ADSL broadband is now the entry-level connection you can get for your home.
 With average speeds around 10Mb-11Mb - just over 1MB per second - it's perfectly fine for small households who want to surf the web, handle their emails and stream non-4k catch-up TV.

 25-50Mb Average fibre broadband speeds start at up to 36Mb, so more than double what you get with standard ADSL.
 It's the sweet spot between fast speeds and good value and just the ticket for a family household where four or five members are all streaming, downloading and surfing at once.
+And falling prices mean that it's now possible to get cheap broadband only deals that also offer up more than ADSL speeds - welcome to low-cost fibre broadband.

 50+Mb If you want to stream uninterrupted 4K Ultra HD content from Netflix or Amazon Instant Video, then it's well worth going for superfast internet.
 The same goes if you know that loads of people will be using your router simultaneously.
 BT Superfast deals, for example, are at an average 50Mb.
 While only Virgin Media broadband can offer 100Mb and over - that's an incredible 12.5MB per second.